Skip to content

 It should be taken into account that many of the people who survived the wreck were either severely shocked, disoriented or had just lost the men they loved and who were to provide for them as they ventured into the New World.
 It is then comforting to know that the people of New York were said to have stepped in to help.

 It is terrifying to imagine yourself in the situation many survivors found themselves in.
-To have been filled with nervous excitement just a few hours ago to realize you are in a disaster and that your partner has become stranded on a sinking ship.
-To become the sole breadwinner and care giver of your family while arriving in a foreign country and facing the prospect of living there unemployed or face sailing back home after such a traumatising event at sea, it is upsetting to even think about.
+I was filled with nervous excitement just a few hours ago when I realised that I was in a disaster and that my partner had become stranded on a sinking ship.
+To become the sole breadwinner and caregiver of your family while arriving in a foreign country and facing the prospect of living there unemployed or sailing back home after such a traumatising event at sea isn’t enjoyable to even think about.

-Esther Hart, who had been travelling with her husband and daughter to New York, was forced to board the lifeboat with her daughter, leaving her husband behind never to be seen again.
-They had plans to immigrate to America but unfortunately were split up by the tragedy.
+Esther Hart, who had been travelling with her husband and daughter to New York, was forced to board the lifeboat with her daughter, leaving her husband behind, never to be seen again.
+They had plans to immigrate to America but were split up by the tragedy.

-Esther noted the displays of humanity and kindness she found after facing such deep loss.
+Esther noted the displays of humanity and kindness she found after facing such profound loss.
 “I have never experienced such real kindness.
 God bless the ladies of the ‘Women’s Relief Committee of New York’, say I heartily and fervently.
-Why, Mrs. Satterlee actually drove me in her beautiful car to the hotel where I was staying pending my return to England and wanted me to go to lunch with her in her house, but my heart was too full for that.
+Why, Mrs Satterlee drove me in her beautiful car to the hotel where I was staying pending my return to England and wanted me to go to lunch with her in her house, but my heart was too full.
 She knew the reason and appreciated it like the lady she is.”

-On Sunday 1st September 1985 the wreckage of the Titanic was discovered by Robert Ballard and his team of oceanographers.
-You can read more about his discovery below
+On Sunday, 1 September 1985, Robert Ballard and his oceanographers discovered the wreckage of the Titanic.
+You can read more about his discovery below.

 The Carpathia and the Californian

-As we have mentioned throughout this article it was the Carpathia or RMS (Royal Mail Ship) Carpathia rthat escued many of the survivors mentioned in this article.
+As we have mentioned throughout this article, the Carpathia or RMS (Royal Mail Ship) Carpathia rescued many of the survivors mentioned in this article.
 But how did the Carpathia find out the Titanic hit an iceberg?
-Well, a few days into her trip the ship received a distress call and its Captain Arthur Henry Rostron rerouted the Carpathia to rescue the survivors.
+Well, a few days into her trip, the ship received a distress call, and its Captain, Arthur Henry Rostron, rerouted the Carpathia to rescue the survivors.

-The Carpathia was 60 miles away from the Titanic and despite the dangers icebergs posed to the ship, the Carpathia diverted its course at full speed to assist the Titanic ship as quickly as possible.
-It took the Carpathia just under four hours to reach the Titanic after they recieved the call
+The Carpathia was 60 miles away from the Titanic.
+Despite the dangers icebergs posed to the ship, the Carpathia diverted its course at full speed to assist the Titanic ship as quickly as possible.
+It took the Carpathians just under four hours to reach the Titanic after they received the call.

-On the other hand there was another ship called the Californian which had sent out an iceberg warning to a nearby ship the Antillianwhich was also picked up by the Titanic.
-Despite the warning both ships continued ahead, but after encountering an ice field the Californian stopped for the night and sent another warning to the Titanic.
-This transmission was received but due to a backlog of passenger telegrams the person who intercepted the message was frustrated to be interrupted and abruptly asked the Californian ship to stop sending any further messages until they had caught up with their back log.
+On the other hand, another ship called the Californian sent an iceberg warning to a nearby ship, the Titanic, which also picked up the Antillian.
+Despite the warning, both ships continued ahead, but after encountering an ice field, the Californian stopped for the night and sent another warning to the Titanic.
+This transmission was received, but due to a backlog of passenger telegrams, the person who intercepted the message was frustrated to be interrupted and asked the Californian ship to stop sending any further messages until they had caught up with their backlog.

-The message was not marked MSG which meant ‘Master Service Gram’ and essentially required the Captains acknowledgement that they had received the message, and so was obviously reserved for important information.
-Had this message been delivered to the Captain circumstances may have been very different.
+The message was not marked MSG, which meant ‘Master Service Gram’ and required the Captains to acknowledge that they had received it, so it was reserved for important information.
+Had this message been delivered to the Captain, the circumstances may have differed.

-As a result the Californians wireless operator turned off the machine for the night and went to sleep.
-Less than 90 minutes later SOS alerts from the Titanic were sent out.
-The ship was criticised heavily for its inaction; it was much closer to the Titanic than the Carpathia and so, had the Californian received this message many more lives could have been saved before the ship sunk and the substantial loss of life could have been prevented.
+As a result, the Californian wireless operator turned off the machine for the night and went to sleep.
+Less than 90 minutes later, SOS alerts from the Titanic were sent out.
+The ship was criticised heavily for its inaction; it was much closer to the Titanic than the Carpathia.
+So, had the Californian received this message, many more lives could have been saved before the ship sunk.
+The substantial loss of life could have been prevented.

 Titanic Belfast

-The RMS Titanic was built in Belfast, and was the second of three Olympic-class ocean liners, designed to be the largest and most luxurious ships of their time.
-The first was called RMS Olympic, built in 1911 and the third was called HMS Britannic built in 1915.
+The RMS Titanic was built in Belfast and was the second of three Olympic-class ocean liners designed to be the largest and most luxurious ships of their time.
+The first was RMS Olympic, built in 1911, and the third was HMS Britannic, built in 1915.

 Belfast has become one of the best places in the world to visit if you want to learn more about the Titanic.
 The Belfast Titanic Museum offers a range of tours around the city that follow in the footsteps of those who built the Titanic.

-There is plenty to explore and experience in the Titanic museum Belfast, such as nine interactive experiences that will immerse you into the lives of the people who built and boarded the ship.
-There is also a discovery tour, and a chance to board the SS Nomadic – The Titanic’s sister ship and the last remaining White Star Vessel in the world.
+The Titanic Museum Belfast offers plenty to explore and experience, such as nine interactive experiences that will immerse you in the lives of the people who built and boarded the ship and the stories of the people who lived through, or died during, one of history’s most infamous disasters.
+There is also a discovery tour and a chance to board the SS Nomadic, the Titanic’s sister ship and the world’s last remaining White Star Vessel.

-If you’re planning to visit Belfast, where the Titanic was built, be sure to check out our ultimate Belfast travel guide.
-If you do choose to visit the city, the Titanic experience Belfast is a great place to start your trip.
+If you plan to visit Belfast, where the Titanic was built, check out our ultimate Belfast travel guide.
+If you choose to see the city, the Titanic Experience Belfast is a great place to start your trip.

 Titanic Cobh

-A lesser known Irish location that has relations to the Titanic is Cobh, Co.
+A lesser-known Irish location related to the Titanic is Cobh, Co.
 Cork.
 Known as Queenstown back in 1912, Cobh was the last place where the Titanic’s passengers departed.
-The Titanic in Cobh experience offers a look at the lives and fate of people who boarded the Titanic from Ireland.
+The Titanic, in Cobh’s experience, looks at the lives and fate of people who boarded the Titanic from Ireland.

-The Titanic left Southampton, England and called to Cherbourg in France before stopping in Cobh, Ireland.
-123 people in total boarded from Roches point in Queenstown, three of them were in first class, seven were in second and the rest travelled in third class which was known as steerage.
+The Titanic left Southampton, England, and called at Cherbourg, France, before stopping in Cobh, Ireland.
+One hundred twenty-three people boarded from Roches Point in Queenstown; three were in first class, seven were in second, and the rest travelled in third class, known as steerage.

-The Cobh Titanic experience is another essential location in the history of the ship, and the story of the Titanic and Cobh and the Irish people who boarded the ship is fascinating.
-The Titanic and Cobh share a unique history as the last place the ship stopped before venturing across the Atlantic.
+The Cobh Titanic experience is another essential location in the ship’s history.
+The story of the Titanic, Cobh, and the Irish people who boarded the ship is fascinating.
+Cobh shares a unique history as the last place the ship stopped before venturing across the Atlantic.

 Worthy reads that might interest you: